bcoin-org/bcoin/docs/Design.md

 transaction verification can be parallelized.

-Strangely enough, workers are faster in the browser than they are in node since you are allowed to share memory between threads using the transferrable api (Uint8Arrays can be "transferred" to another thread).
+Strangely enough, workers are faster in the browser than they are in node since you are allowed to share memory between threads using the transferable API (Uint8Arrays can be "transferred" to another thread).
 In node, you have to pipe data to another process.

 But of course, there is a benefit to having a multi-process architecture: the worker processes can die on their own without disturbing the master process.

-Bcoin uses [secp256k1-node][secp256k1-node] for ecdsa verification, which is a node.js binding to Pieter Wuille's blazingly fast [libsecp256k1][libsecp256k1] library.
+Bcoin uses [secp256k1-node][secp256k1-node] for ECDSA verification, which is a node.js binding to Pieter Wuille's blazingly fast [libsecp256k1][libsecp256k1] library.

-In the browser, bcoin will use [elliptic][elliptic], the fastest javascript ecdsa implementation.
+In the browser, bcoin will use [elliptic][elliptic], the fastest javascript ECDSA implementation.
 It will obviously never beat C and hand-optimized assembly, but it's still usable.

 #### Benefits